sboesebeck/morphium/docs/poppydb.md

 ### Built-in Status Monitoring

 **All Morphium messaging instances automatically include status monitoring** via the `morphium_status` topic.
-This works with MorphiumServer and any Morphium messaging setup.
+This works with PoppyDB and any Morphium messaging setup.

 Quick example:
 ```java